eyedeekay/eyedeekay.github.io/README.md

  for anonymous blogging built on [github.com/kabukky/journey](https://github.com/kabukky/journey) and retaining most of it's features, while adding a few to make it suitable for use as a destkop-based I2P application.
+ * [BRB IRC Client/Server/WebIRC Groupchat](brb) BRB is a combination of an IRC client, an IRC server, and a WebIRC service, all of which are automatically configured to connect and listen on I2P connections only.
+It can be used as a safe, easy to configure IRC client, or use it with the BRB IRC server for a selfhosted group chat.
  * [Experimental I2P Jpackage Installers](i2p/) Jpackage is a tool for bundling Java software with all the runtime dependencies and a Java environment which are required to make them work.
 We may be able to use this to create easier-to-use